CooperNederhood/OpenReblock-qgis-plugin/README.md

 # OpenReblock-qgis-plugin
-QGIS3 plugin of reblocking utilities
+QGIS3 plugin of reblocking utilities illustrated as part of the Million Neighborhoods Project.
+The main project website can be found here: https://millionneighborhoods.org/#2/8.84/17.54

 # Initial Setup
 **1. Install QGIS**